What Is Homeowners Appliance Insurance?

 • Installation issues: If a breakdown occurs due to improper installation, it may not be covered under the warranty.

-Understanding homeowners appliance insurance is crucial to know if it suits your needs.
-We have answered the most frequently asked questions on home appliance insurance to shed light on what it’s about and how it can cover your belongings.
+We common questions on home appliance insurance to shed light on what it’s about and how it can cover your belongings.

 Is homeowners appliance insurance the same as home insurance?